-The Service Industry Association (SIA) was founded in 1985 as NCSN (National Computer Service Network) as the leading trade association for companies engaged in the repair of electronic hardware and in support of the high tech service industry.
-The association was formed to provide a business-to-business network to promote partnerships between member companies.
+Service Industry Association (SIA) was founded in 1985 as NCSN (National Computer Service Network) as the leading trade association for companies engaged in the repair of electronic hardware and in support of the high tech service industry.
+SIA was formed to provide business-to-business network to promote partnerships between member companies.
 The name was changed in 1999 to reflect the association’s scope and global reach.
-Today, SIA membersinclude companies from the Americas, Europe, and APAC that support the high technology service supply chain.
+Today, SIA membersinclude companies from America, Europe, and APAC that support the high technology service supply chain.

 Corporate Sponsors of the Service Industry Association demonstrate their commitment to the high technology service industry and the association’s mission .
 It is with these organizations’ support that the SIA can provide even more value to its current and future membership, and help grow its global footprint.

 Chair: Bernd Appleby, President TERIX Computer Service Committee Members: Thomas Clauser, Vice President Business Intelligence and Solutions of Essintial Enterprise Solutions

 John A. Thompson, Managing Director of Information Professionals, GmbH

 Until recently used exclusively by major enterprises, Big Data means creating value from large amounts of unstructured and structured data through powerful software analytical tools.
 The analysis results in hidden correlations, market trends, customer behavior, predictions of operational outcomes and other useful business information that can be used to make better decisions.